The 20 Best Triple-Negative Breast Cancer Doctors Near Me in Connecticut, US

 English

-Lajos Pusztai is an Oncologist in New Haven, Connecticut.
+Lajos Pusztai is an Oncologist practicing medicine in New Haven, Connecticut.
 Dr. Pusztai is rated as an Elite provider by MediFind in the treatment of Triple-Negative Breast Cancer.
-His top areas of expertise are Triple-Negative Breast Cancer, Breast Cancer, Inflammatory Breast Cancer, HER2 Negative Breast Cancer, and Tissue Biopsy.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Triple-Negative Breast Cancer, Breast Cancer, Inflammatory Breast Cancer, PIK3CA-Related Overgrowth Spectrum, and Tissue Biopsy.

 Elite in Triple-Negative Breast Cancer